 Pools are usually constructed of either concrete (with a finish applied over it) or fibreglass.
 Both of these slowly change over time.
-You will often see this aging as more algae attack, cracks, worn areas, and general staining.
+You will typically see this ageing as more algae attack, cracks, worn areas, and general staining.

-For fibreglass pools they will tend to slowly lose the gloss in the gel coat (the coloured finish you see) and take on a dull-whitish look.
+For fibreglass pools, they will tend to slowly lose the gloss in the gel coat (the coloured finish you see) and take on a dull-whitish look.
 Osmosis (blisters or bubbles) may also be present in older pools.

-All these are symptoms of the aging process coupled with chemical and UV attack over the years.
+All these are symptoms of the ageing process coupled with chemical and UV attack over the years.

-Values are difficult to be specific about however the DIY approach for most average size pools will be between $900 – 1800 for materials and $4000 – $6000 for a contractor to carry out all repairs.
+Values are difficult to be specific about, however the DIY approach for most average size pools will be between $1500– 3500 for materials and $4000 – $6000 for a contractor to carry out all repairs.